underscoreio/essential-slick/src/pages/basics.md

 If you get output similar to the above, congratulations!
 You're all set up and ready to run with the examples and exercises throughout the rest of this book.
 If you encounter any errors, let us know on our [Gitter channel][link-underscore-gitter] and we'll do what we can to help out.

 <div class="callout callout-info">
-**New to SBT?**
+**New to sbt?**

-The first time you run SBT, it will download a lot of library dependencies from the Internet and cache them on your hard drive.
+The first time you run sbt, it will download a lot of library dependencies from the Internet and cache them on your hard drive.
 This means two things:

  - you need a working Internet connection to get started; and
  - the first `compile` command you issue could take a while to complete.

-If you haven't used SBT before, you may find the [SBT Tutorial](link-sbt-tutorial) useful.
+If you haven't used sbt before, you may find the [sbt Tutorial](link-sbt-tutorial) useful.
 </div>

 ## Example: A Sequel Odyssey